 Sometimes, the Internal Revenue Service (IRS) may place special requirements on a QDOT to ensure taxes will be paid on it after the death of the surviving spouse.
 To comply with IRS requirements, you may need to appoint a U.S. bank as your trustee or provide a bond for security against the value of the trust.

-We have the experience and knowledge to help you create a QDOT or other trust that provides for the financial security of your family after you’re gone.
-To schedule an appointment and learn more about how we can help you, contact a lawyer at the Richard A. Sarner, Esq. today.
+I have the experience and knowledge to help you create a QDOT or other trust that provides for the financial security of your family after you’re gone.
+To schedule an appointment and learn more about how I can help you, contact me today.